 It made me so thankful for the men, daddies, uncles, brothers, sons and nephews in my life that change diapers as a competitive sport, fight to hold a crying baby and the first ones to say, “I’ve got them.
 You go.”

-The men in our family have always been role models for the little ones.
+Anyway, the men in our family have always been role models for the little ones.
 Daddies don’t babysit!